RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-01-the-ferrari-meets-jaydata.md

 And here's the `TileViewModel` as RequireJS module leveraging the revealing module pattern.
 I've seen John Papa [mentioning this pattern](http://johnpapa.net/spapost2) more than once.
-Feel free to provide some feedback about your recommendation to structure knockout apps.
+BTW feel free to provide feedback about your favorite way to structure knockout apps.

 {% highlight javascript linenos %}
 define (['knockout', 'helper'], function ( ko, fn ) {